-This Christmas season is unlike any the world has experienced.
-Ever.
-The political upheaval and worldwide plague we are suffering have led us down a dark path.
-But on December 21st, great hope will appear in the night’s sky.
-Look up!
-We will witness the same star that will lead us, like the magi, to our Lord and Saviour.
+This Christmas season is another unlike any the world has experienced.
+The political upheaval and worldwide plague we are still suffering has led us down a dark path.
+But on December 21st, great hope appeared in the night’s sky.
+We witnessed the same star that will lead us, like the magi, to our Lord and Saviour.
 May we fall on our knees and worship the Lamb of God, Jesus Christ, as we enter into His holy presence.
 May we give Him our gifts–our whole hearts–and rejoice in the true meaning of this Christmas season.

-Let’s commemorate this amazing event together with of my favorite carols, We Three Kings.
+Let’s commemorate this amazing event together with one of my favorite carols, We Three Kings.
 Reverend John Henry Hopkins, Jr., wrote the lyrics and music in 1857.
 It was published in Carols, Hymns, and Songs in 1863.
-Below are the lyrics along with a youtube video from King’s College, Cambridge.
+Below are the lyrics along with a YouTube video from King’s College, Cambridge.

 We Three Kings (lyrics)